govadamadhu/openFoam_Programming/README.md

- These tutorials are taken from the trushargohil openfoam (youtube) and complied in openFoam10.
+ These tutorials complied in openFoam10.